-If you discuss catch basins with an excavating contractor, they immediately think about large pre-cast concrete storm water drainage structures that are part of municipal, state or federal drainage systems.
+When discussing catch basins with an excavating contractor, they may often think about the large precast concrete drainage structures for stormwater, which are regularly used in municipal, state or federal drainage systems.
 These basins commonly have an interior dimension of 2’ x 4’ or larger and are made of 8” thick reinforced concrete.

-A landscape contractor’s perspective on catch basins will be different.
-Typically, the largest catch basin used in a landscaping drainage system is 2’ x 2’.
-Precast concrete basins are available in this size, but they are referred to as 2’ x 2’ yard basins.
+A landscape contractor’s perspective on catch basins however, may be different.
+Typically, the largest catch basin used in landscaping drainage systems is 2’ x 2’.
+Precast concrete basins are available in this size as well, but they are generally referred to as 2’ x 2’ yard basins.

-There are a number of options available for landscape contractors and homeowners who need a large catch basin.
+There are several options available for landscape contractors and homeowners who need large catch basins.
 By large, I am referring to a basin with a maximum size of 2’ x 2’.
 A catch basin of this size (2’ x 2’) is at the boundary that separates commercial products from residential products.
-Basins larger than 2’ x 2’ are generally made with the intention of being exposed to heavy traffic.
-This article will be discussing some of the “large” catch basin products available for residential application.
+Basins larger than 2’ x 2’ are generally made with the intention of being exposed to heavy traffic loads.
+This article will be exploring some of the “large” catch basin products available for residential applications.

-The first product to discuss is the traditional pre-cast concrete yard basin.
-These products are made in a concrete shape factory using a metal form.
-The wall will generally contain some amount of mesh reinforcing.
-There may be indentations in the walls (known as knock-outs) that will make it easy for a contractor to remove a section of the wall and install a drainage pipe.
+The first product is a traditional pre-cast concrete yard basin.
+These basins are made with metal forms in a concrete shape factory.
+The wall will generally contain some amount of mesh reinforcement and there are often indentations known as knockouts.
+These depressions make it convenient for a contractor to remove a section of the wall and install a drainage pipe.

 Usually, the largest pipe that can fit into this basin is a 15” diameter concrete pipe.
 These basins can be made with pre-existing drainage pipe holes to your specification.
-Grating options are traditionally limited to heavy duty cast iron slotted or bar grating.
+Grating options are traditionally limited to heavy-duty slotted cast iron or steel bar grating.
 Though this type of basin is relatively inexpensive, they require a backhoe or small crane to set them into place.
 Your local pre-cast concrete company may have these in stock, but you will need some serious construction equipment to move and place it.

 If a pre-cast concrete catch basin is too heavy for you to handle by yourself, consider forming a large basin in place.
 Catch basin forming systems exist that allow you to build a concrete catch basin at your location.
 After digging a pit for the catch basin, set a metal frame and Styrofoam form inside the hole and suspend it with rebar above the base of the pit.
 The form will become the “reservoir” of the basin that collects all the water.
 The space around the form will become the concrete walls of the basin.